Moving in the Summer – Tips to Overcome the Heat

 Review Your Inventory List

-Take the time to review your inventory and take notes beside your belongings if you think any will need to be packed separately or handled differently, considering the hot weather.
-If you haven’t already created an inventory list, it should be among your priorities as it can make the whole process that much easier.
+Take the time to review the inventory of the entire household and take notes if any of your belongings need to be packed separately or handled differently.
+If you haven’t already created an inventory list, it should be among your priorities as it can make the whole process stress-free.

-Consider Donating the Belongings You Can’t Bring with You
+Consider Booking Storage or Donating the Belongings You Can’t Bring with You

-It often happens that people are left with a lot of belongings which they have to part with when relocating, or put in storage.
-This is usually the case when downsizing, but in this instance, it might just be because you’re moving in this part of the year.
-But remember that you don’t have to throw away your food while packing – you can donate it instead, just like you can donate clothes for the homeless.
+It often happens that people are left with a lot of belongings that they’re not sure if they are ready to let go of.
+This is where Trico Long Distance Movers get in.
+We offer 30 days of free storage services, a perfect solution for situations like these.
+Also, remember that you don’t have to throw away all of your goods – you can donate them instead, just like you can donate clothes for the homeless.

 Madison Rogers